jstev/virtuemart2-module/README.md

 * SveaWebPay invoice fee -- if you charge extra for orders made with this payment method, set the fee, excluding tax, here.
 * Tax -- select the invoice fee tax rate from the dropdown list.
 See also under Troubleshooting below.
+* Show Product Price Widget -- If set to true, the Svea Product Price Widget will be shown on product pages, displaying the minimum invoice amount to pay.
+Note: Only applicable if Svea buys the invoices, and for private customers.
+Only applies in Sweden, Norway, Finland and the Netherlands (see Product Price Widget threshold below).
+Please contact your Svea account manager if you have further questions.
+* Product Price Widget threshold -- If Show Product Price Widget is set to true, the Svea Product Price Widget will be displayed if the product price equals or exceeds this amount.
+If not set, the Product Price Widget will be displayed regardless of product price.
+- **Limitations:** You can only have the widget activated on one Invoice method to apply this feature.

 ### SveaWebPay Payment Plan
 Install one instance of the SveaWebPay Payment Plan payment method for each country that you wish to accept payment plan payments from.
 If you plan on accepting payment plan payments from customers in several countries, you will need to configure multiple instances of the method, each instance should accept payments from one country only, as each client id is valid for one country only.
 See further under client id and country settings below.